rithmschool/numbers_api/README.md

 <h3 id="default">Default</h3>
-The value of the `default` query field specifies the text to return if there's no corresponding fact for the requested number.
+The value of the `default` query field tells us what to return if we don't have a fact for the requested number.

 <pre>
 http://numbersapi.com/1234567890987654321/year?default=Boring+number+is+boring.